-End Cap moldings transition from a cork floor to carpet, sliding doors, or surrounds.
+End Cap moldings transition from new floor to carpet, sliding doors, raised hearths, etc.

-Reducer moldings transition from cork floors to hard surfaces that are lower than the floor, such as vinyl or tile.
+Reducer moldings transition from new floors to hard surfaces that are lower than the floor, such as vinyl or tile.

-Stair Nose moldings are used when the cork floor edge is at a step-down; such as when the flooring extends to cover the top step of a stairway going down.
+Stair Nose moldings are used when the new floor edge is at a step-down; Example: when the flooring meets at the top of a stairway "going down".